 - To increase situational awareness and awareness of winter natural hazards

-- To increase direct participation in science processes by involving students in helping to collect important scientific data
+- To increase direct participation in science processes by involving citizen scientists in helping to collect important scientific data

 How will data be collected?

-- Citizen scientists use the snow collection surface and ruler to collect snowflakes.
-They capture in-focus snowflake photos using the cell phone magnifier lens.
-The photos should be time- and location-stamped.
+- Citizen scientists use snow crystal capture cards to collect snowflakes.
+They capture in-focus snowflake photos using the cell phone magnifier lens with location services enabled.

 The Science Underlying Stories in the Snow